 My main regret at this point concerns the influence I allowed the national media to have on my comments about Libya.
 The fear that they are no longer trustworthy has been the biggest conversation stopper I can imagine although I still hope something good will come of our involvement in the Middle East.
 It is always possible that someone will do the right thing.
 However, without free presses everything is much more complicated.

-But in any case the main ideas in America and the World were never presented as quick fixes.
+But in any case the main ideas in America and the World (the original name of this blog) were never presented as quick fixes.
 They have to do with fundamental principles and require far more time and thought if anything is to come of them.
 You could say America and the World is a discussion about the discussion.
 As I pointed out previously, the great civilizations of antiquity were thousand of years in the making.
 We would be cheating ourselves to arrive at this auspicious time only to add a few symbols of nature religion on the National Mall and call it good—we need genuine understanding.
 Again, that takes time and patience.
 Besides, history has shown that Pagan symbols can coexist very well with inequality and oppression.

 In addition to the current lack of a free press, the continuing furor over the roles and interactions between men and women represent a threat to any discussion about the future.
 I have tried to avoid getting bogged down by this debate—it just seems shameful to admit that women still must prove good will and positive contributions even though their worth is self-evident.
 I assume the political use of gender roles is at the heart of the problem because certain tactics that started at the Patriarchy article are continuing.